 Why Tree Leaves Change Color in Fall

-This is generalized, and there are exceptions, but overall, here’s how it works.
+This is generalized, and there are exceptions and lots we don’t know yet, but overall, here’s how it works.

 - Tree leaves contain chlorophyll, which, as you may recall from school, enables photosynthesis.